thanhlong2803/experience-do-work-in-projects-in-the-angular/angular-you-should-know/What is the angular/README.md

-# Explain and practice angular
+#  What is the angular?